2020 Sustainability Report

 We continue to use our Quality Management System (QMS) scorecard to better evaluate the performance of the applications within Greif QS.
 The scorecard generates an organizational health report based upon all the tools centralized within Greif QS, including customer complaints, internal corrective actions, management reviews and supplier evaluations.
-The Greif QS Steering Committee, consisting of quality leaders from our RIPS, Tri-Sure and FPS divisions, reviews all applications and requests for new applications to determine and prioritize improvements that will provide the most benefit and improve product quality performance globally.
+The Greif QS Steering Committee, consisting of quality leaders from our Global Industrial Packaging, Tri-Sure and Flexible Products and Services (FPS) divisions, reviews all applications and requests for new applications to determine and prioritize improvements that will provide the most benefit and improve product quality performance globally.
 The committee supports regional Quality Councils comprised of regional, business unit and product management leadership.

-In 2018, we created a Management of Change tool within Greif QS to identify and categorize changes to raw materials, suppliers, processes and other indicators that could impact product quality.
+Our Management of Change tool within the Greif QS identifies and categorizes changes to raw materials, suppliers, processes and other indicators that could impact product quality.
 Management of Change uses a series of questions to determine the severity of the change and initiates a review process prior to the change being approved for implementation.
 Once a change is approved, it is communicated to the impacted functions throughout Greif.
 This tool allows us to engage departments across the organization and generate tasks to ensure compliance.
-2019 brought continued advancement of the tool, which now enables us to communicate changes to the commercial team, who can then notify our customers of changes as quickly as possible.
-We have incorporated our UN certification process into Greif QS in 2019.
+The tool also informs the commercial team, who can then notify our customers of changes as quickly as possible.
+We have incorporated our UN certification process into Greif QS.
 Within Greif QS, we defined the required specifications to achieve UN certification for our relevant products and can now manage the manufacturing process to ensure we remain in compliance.
+Within Greif FPS, we also maintain UN certifications through annual, third party audits at all Greif FPS factories.
+Additionally, Greif FPS has two approved UN testing laboratories located in the Rheine/Mesum and Samandıra plants.
+Having two approved laboratories allows Greif to receive UN certificates quickly and efficiently.